Best Practice for Creating a Cohesive Content Marketing Strategy

 Content marketing strategy basics

-In more simple terms, a content strategy will help you identify what content already exists, the gaps in the market, and customer questions that are going unanswered.
+In simpler terms, a content strategy helps you identify existing content, market gaps, and unanswered customer questions.
 In this context, the term ‘content’ refers to infographics, white papers, videos, online guides, how-tos and anything else that helps your users.

-To draw up a successful content strategy, you need to focus on the content you intend to create, and the people responsible for creating it.
+To develop a successful content strategy, focus on the content you intend to create and the individuals responsible for its creation.

 • The content – Identify your goals and think about the types of content that will help you achieve them.
-This includes the most appropriate content type (videos, blogs, guides etc), the intended audience, the voice and the tone.
-You also need to think about how the content will be structured to make it accessible for the user.
+This includes the most appropriate content type (videos, blogs, guides, etc), the intended audience, the voice and the tone.
+You also need to consider how the content will be structured to make it accessible to the user.

-• The creators – Focus on who is responsible for managing and maintaining the content and draw up a calendar that dictates when it will be created.
-You should think about the standards and guidelines that will frame the content creation process, and how the content will be managed throughout its lifecycle.
+• The creators should focus on who is responsible for managing and maintaining the content, and then draw up a calendar that dictates when it will be created.
+You should consider the standards and guidelines that will frame the content creation process, as well as how the content will be managed throughout its lifecycle.

 The content lifecycle

 The beauty of content marketing is that once it’s posted, it’s online forever.
-This makes it an extremely cost effective form of marketing.
+This makes it a highly cost-effective form of marketing.
 It can also appreciate with age, working its way up through the search engine rankings as the content matures.
 The lifecycle of content can be mapped in the following way:

-• Audit – Take a look at your current content and identify the gaps.
+• Audit – Review your current content to identify any gaps.
 What questions do your customers frequently ask?
-If you’re not answering these questions online, someone else will.
+If you don’t answer these questions online, someone else will.

 • Strategy – What are your particular areas of expertise?
 Think of the topics you can write about with confidence and create a workflow for your content production.
 You should also define your brand’s tone and voice.

-• Plan – Carry out keyword research to identify terms that attract plenty of search but have low levels of competition.
+• Plan – Conduct keyword research to identify terms that attract a high volume of searches but have low levels of competition.
 Think about metadata, sourcing pictures and where you’ll publish the content.

 • Create – Now it’s time to write the content.
-Make sure all content is optimised and proofed before it’s published online.
+Please make sure all content is optimised and proofed before it’s published online.

 Following these content strategy basics will help you create meaningful and relevant content that: